maneeshvarmamynam/KDD_Project_Group3/README.md

 How does mobile phone usage affect students' academic performance and health outcomes, and which specific usage patterns and health symptoms are most closely linked to changes in perceived academic performance?

 # Relevant Domain Information
-<a href=https://courses.lumenlearning.com/readinganthology/chapter/the-relationship-between-cell-phone-use-and-academic-performance-in-a-sample-of-u-s-college-students-by-andrew-lepp-jacob-e-barkley-and-aryn-c-karpinski/>The Relationship Between Cell Phone Use and Academic Performance<br>
+<a href=https://courses.lumenlearning.com/readinganthology/chapter/the-relationship-between-cell-phone-use-and-academic-performance-in-a-sample-of-u-s-college-students-by-andrew-lepp-jacob-e-barkley-and-aryn-c-karpinski/>The Relationship Between Cell Phone Use and Academic Performance</a><br>
 Above article study examines how mobile phone usage affects academic performance among university students, analyzing patterns and outcomes related to mobile phone habits and academic achievement.
 # Data Source and Description